Thomas Pakenham (historian)

-Thomas Francis Dermot Pakenham, 8th Earl of Longford (born 14 August 1933), known simply as Thomas Pakenham, is an Anglo-Irish hereditary peer, historian and arborist who has written several prize-winning books on the diverse subjects of African history, Victorian and post-Victorian British history and trees.
+Thomas Francis Dermot Pakenham, 8th Earl of Longford FRSL (born 14 August 1933), known simply as Thomas Pakenham, is an Anglo-Irish hereditary peer, historian and arborist who has written several prize-winning books on the diverse subjects of African history, Victorian and post-Victorian British history and trees.

 Early life and education

 Pakenham is the eldest son of Frank Pakenham, 7th Earl of Longford, a Labour government minister, and the author Elizabeth Longford.
 He has seven siblings, among them the award-winning historian and biographer Lady Antonia Fraser (who is the widow of playwright Harold Pinter); Lady Rachel Billington, also a writer (and the widow of the director Kevin Billington); Lady Judith Kazantzis, a poet; and The Hon.
 Kevin Pakenham, who worked in the City of London.
 He is also a cousin of the former Labour deputy leader Harriet Harman.

 Pakenham was educated at Belvedere College, a private Jesuit school in Dublin, and at Magdalen College, Oxford.
 After graduating in 1955, he travelled around Ethiopia, a journey that he described in his first book, The Mountains of Rasselas (1959).